jsingh2250/StudyBuddy/README.md

 Project Description: This program is a virtual flash card application that can help students study course material.
 This application was built to help students study key terms and their definitions.
 This application can be useful for students who want to achieve higher scores in their courses.

 How to run the application:
 Replace [JAVAFX_FILEPATH] in the line below with the file path of the JavaFX lib folder.
-Replace [STUDY_BUDDY_FILEPATH] in the line below with the file path of the StudyBuddy.jar file.
-Then, copy and paste the line below into the command prompt.
-Make sure to use forward-slashes (/), instead of back-slashes (\), in the file paths. java --module-path "[JAVAFX_FILEPATH]" --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web -jar [STUDY_BUDDY_FILEPATH]/StudyBuddy.jar
+Replace [STUDY_BUDDY_FILEPATH] in the line below with the file path of the StudyBuddy.jar file. java --module-path "[JAVAFX_FILEPATH]" --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web -jar "[STUDY_BUDDY_FILEPATH]\StudyBuddy.jar"

 How to use the application:
 After loading the application, the user will be presented with the application GUI in a window.
 The two text fields, labeled "term" and "definition" will appear blank until the first flash card is created.